PeduliTernak/CloudComputing-Flask-API/README.md

 # PeduliTernak - Flask (ML Model Deployment)

-This repository contains the deployment of a Machine Learning Image Recognition Model.
+This repository contains the deployment of a Machine Learning Image Recognition Model, and Machine Learning Random Forest Model.
 Predictions can be performed using API request methods.

 ## How to Use